vmware-tanzu/tanzu-dev-portal/content/blog/demystifying-tap-supply-chain/index.md

 ![alt_text](images/image13.png "image_tooltip")

-The different CRDs involved in the config-provider step are:
+The different CRDs involved in the Config-Provider step are:

 **PodIntent** – PodIntent applies conventions to a workload